calebpanoch/cen4010_spr23_g20/README.md

 # cen4010_spr23_g20
-Public repository for group 20 of CEN4010
+Public repository for group 20 of CEN4010 spring 2023